inkreydible/krey-net/README.md

 # krey-net
-my neocities retro themed personal website acting as my quicklinks, personal site, portfolio, blog all in one.
+my neocities retro themed personal website acting as my quicklinks, personal site, portfolio, blog all in one :D